dmauser/azure-dhcp-perftest/README.md

 # DHCP Performance Testing

-**DISCLAIMER: This is proof of concept only and should not be used as official guidance.**
+**DISCLAIMER: Proof of concept only and should not be used as official guidance.**

 ### Instructions